uDALES/u-dales/docs/udales-pre-processing.md

 - `lblocksfile`: switch for generating blocks from a given file.
 - `blocksfile`: name of blocks file (must be specified if `lblocksfile` is used).
+- `ltxtblocks`: switch for generating blocks from a 2D ascii array
+- `txtblocksfile`: name of blocks file (must be specified if `ltxtblocks` is used).

 #### Generate blocks from LIDAR data